 Elizabeth Tower stands at more than 96 metres (105yrds) tall, with 334 steps to climb up to the belfry and 399 steps to the Ayrton Light at the very top of the tower.

 Where is Big Ben?

 Big Ben is found in the Elizabeth Tower at the north end of The Houses of Parliament in Westminster, Central London, next to the river Thames.

-There are a several London bus routes that go past the tower, and Westminster Tube station is directly across the road, serviced by the Jubilee, District and Circle lines.
+There are several London bus routes that go past the tower, and Westminster Tube station is directly across the road, serviced by the Jubilee, District and Circle lines.
 Westminster pier is next to the tower and is served by a number of river bus travel options.

 Why is Big Ben called Big Ben?

 The origin of the name Big Ben is not known, although two different theories exist.

-- The first is that is was named after Sir Benjamin Hall, the first commissioner of works, a large man who was known affectionately in the house as "Big Ben".
+- The first is that it was named after Sir Benjamin Hall, the first commissioner of works, a large man who was known affectionately in the house as "Big Ben".

 - The second theory is that it was named after a heavyweight boxing champion at that time, Benjamin Caunt.
 Also known as "Big Ben", this nickname was commonly bestowed in society to anything that was the heaviest in its class.